dolphinotaku/demo-wpf/README.md

 - the fire alarm model will not affected by the operation mode

 ## Fire Alarm On/Off
-when fire alarm is on, the EVACUATE warning message and EVACUATE guide will display cover on whole screen
+If fire alarm is on, the EVACUATE warning message and EVACUATE guide will display cover on the whole screen

 # Dependence
 ## NuGet